 How They Stack Up Against the Wider Bayfront

-Both neighborhoods sit inside a corridor of affluent Biscayne Bay communities.
+Both buildings sit inside a corridor of affluent Biscayne Bay communities.
 Placing them next to their neighbors clarifies the trade.
-Edgewater anchors the new-tower momentum band, Coconut Grove offers scarce low-rise village product at a per-foot premium, and Brickell and Downtown fill the dense urban core between them.
+Edgewater anchors the new-tower band where Villa Miami sits at the ultra-luxury top, Coconut Grove offers scarce low-rise village product like The Lincoln, and Brickell and Downtown fill the dense urban core between them.

 For deeper apples-to-apples comparisons on new branded inventory, see the Cipriani vs St. Regis Brickell comparison and the HQ vs Edition Residences Edgewater comparison.